-Western Togoland: Two more granted Ghc1m bail, others remanded
+Western Togoland: Two more granted GHC1m bail, others remanded

-These two add to the three who had earlier been granted bail on health grounds.
+These two adds to the three who had earlier been granted bail on health grounds.

-He is also to report to the police once a week and present his ID card to the police.
+He is also to report to the police once a week and is to present his ID card to the police.

-Some of the accused persons were refused bail and asked to be repeated after 90 days if they so desire.
+Bail for some of the accused persons were refused and asked to be repeated after 90 days if they so desire.

 Some of the accused persons are also expected to move their bail applications on August 26.